paweljarosz/defarc/README.md

 	local board_table = defarc.get_board() -- will return a saved board, if there is any saved (selected by below functions)
 ```

-### .select_board_by_id(board_id)
+### select_board_by_id(board_id)
 Selects and saves a table with board data inside DefArc module.
 One need to provide a proper board id, otherwise it will save nil.

 * **PARAMETER:** `board_id` (string) - an id of a board from Arcweave JSON